JonnyJD/python-discid/README.rst

 storage and calculation to Libdiscid.
 On the other hand it gives a pythonic API and uses objects and exceptions.

+The official API documentation can be found at `readthedocs.org`_

 For more information on Libdiscid see `libdiscid`_.

 For more information about the calculation of these disc ids see `Disc